ABOUT KATE BERNAL

 In 2005, I went on a technical certifications and courses binge.
 First, I enrolled in a web development course to refine my skills.
 Before and after the course, I created websites using picture and audio editing software and web design software.

-In 2006, my university invited me to be a speaker at a professional event, where I’d be speaking to computer systems engineering students that were starting the program.
+In 2006, my university invited me to speak at a professional event, where I would speak to computer systems engineering students who were starting the program.

 I also worked at eBay and fell in love with their onboarding process and the company’s culture.

-They had a robust onboarding process and tool, and I felt supported at all times.
+They had a robust onboarding process and tool, and I always felt supported.
 We were constantly reminded about customer privacy and the importance of building a strong relationship with our customers.

 I learned how to use customer relationship management software and sales management software to increase customer retention and productivity.